arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

-Something is said to be in the **scope** of the class body if it is in the curly braces `{}` denoting the boundaries of the class body.
-Specifically, `static` method declarations appear in the class body but not inside any nested blocks.
+Something is said to be in the **scope** of the class body if it is in the curly braces `{}` denoting the boundaries of the class body. `static` method declarations appear in the class body but not inside any nested blocks.

 The simplest `static` method definitions look like this: